semantic-release/semantic-release/CONTRIBUTING.md

 ### Bug report

 A good bug report shouldn't leave others needing to chase you for more information.
-Please try to be as detailed as possible in your report and fill the information requested in the [bug report template](https://github.com/semantic-release/semantic-release/issues/new?template=01_bug_report.md).
+Please try to be as detailed as possible in your report and fill the information requested in the [bug report template](https://github.com/semantic-release/semantic-release/issues/new?template=01_bug_report.yml).

 ### Feature request

 Feature requests are welcome, but take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
-Please provide as much detail and context as possible and fill the information requested in the [feature request template](https://github.com/semantic-release/semantic-release/issues/new?template=02_feature_request.md).
+Please provide as much detail and context as possible and fill the information requested in the [feature request template](https://github.com/semantic-release/semantic-release/issues/new?template=02_feature_request.yml).

 ### New plugin request

-[Plugins](https://semantic-release.org/foundation/plugins/) are a great way to extend **semantic-release** capabilities, integrate with other systems and support new project type.
+[Plugins](https://semantic-release.org/foundation/plugins/) are a great way to extend **semantic-release** capabilities, integrate with other systems and support new project types.
-Please provide as much detail and context as possible and fill the information requested in the [plugin suggestion template](https://github.com/semantic-release/semantic-release/issues/new?template=03_plugin_suggestion.md).
+Please provide as much detail and context as possible and fill the information requested in the [plugin suggestion template](https://github.com/semantic-release/semantic-release/issues/new?template=03_plugin_suggestion.yml).

 ## Submitting a Pull Request